MB-Finski/php_hdbscan/README.md

 # PHP-HDBSCAN

 A HDBSCAN implementation written in PHP.
-Builds loosely on top of the Rubix ML library.
+Builds loosely on top of the Rubix ML library (which is needed as a dependency).
 Implements a dual-tree kNN for core distance estimation and a dual-tree Borůvka for building the minimum spanning tree.
 Designed primarily for use with the Recognize -app for Nextcloud.

 The code is extremely rough around the edges, sorry about that!